A high summit climb in the heart of Spiti

 Are you super fit?
 Have you done high-altitude treks before?
 Then you can add Kanamo Peak Camp trek onto your bucket list!
 This is one of the few treks in India where you can go up to 19,553 ft without technical expertise.
 This trek requires not only physical but mental strength since you will be gaining an altitude of 3,805 feet during the summit ascent on Day 6.
 Anyone above 15 years with prior high altitude trek experience is good to go!

 Any high-altitude trek is both physically and mentally strenuous.
-Trekking upto an altitude of 19,600 feet trek can tire even the strongest trekker.
+The Kanamo Peak trek is a difficult one.
+Trekking upto an altitude of 19,600 ft on a trek can tire even the strongest trekker.
 You have to take a break after you gain 20 to 30 steps during the summit ascent.
 This trek requires proper acclimatization and that’s the reason behind the acclimatization walks before the summit ascent.
 This is a trek that can be done only after you have a couple of high-altitude treks ticked off in your bucket list.

 What are the risks involved?

 Acute Mountain Sickness is a very big risk on this trek.
-You climb quickly and sleep in altitudes of over 15,700 feet.
+You climb quickly and sleep in altitudes of over 15,700 ft.

 In preparation, it’s highly recommended that you use Acetazolamide (Diamox) to assist acclimatization and prevent high altitude sickness.